 Lake Washington School District is a “standards first” district.
 This means that teachers base all learning on current standards and assess student progress on these standards.
-Standards are learning goals for what students should know and be able to do at each grade level.
+Standards are learning goals for what students should know and be able to do at the end of each grade level.
 Standards help teachers ensure their students have the skills and knowledge they need to be successful, while also helping parents understand what is expected of their children.

 Lake Washington School District uses three major types of standards: